 Adding onto a home or remodeling a room creates a great deal of dust.
-Cutting and sanding construction materials -- including drywall, tile, masonry or wood -- leaves dust particles floating in the air that settle on most surfaces in the house.
-Dust covers floors, furniture and walls and makes the new-construction area, along with existing structures, look dirty.
+Cutting and sanding construction materials, including drywall, tile, masonry, or wood, leaves dust particles floating in the air that settle on most surfaces in the house.
+Dust covers floors, furniture, and walls and makes the new construction or renovated area, along with existing structures, look dirty.
 Removing the dust is necessary to prevent inhaling irritating dust particles and to reveal the beauty of the home that lies under the dust.

 Open a window in the room and set a fan in the window with the air flowing out to ventilate small dust particles that float after you disturb them.

 Turn on the shop vacuum and suck up the construction dust with the end of the vacuum hose.
+For flooring that's prone to scratching, use a soft brush attachment.
 Begin at the doorway to the room to avoid walking over the dust and kicking up the particles.
-Starting at the edge of the room protects floors from scratches as you walk over them to clean, which is especially important for flooring that is prone to scratching.
+Starting at the edge of the room protects floors from scratches as you walk over them to clean, which is especially important for flooring material that is prone to scratching.

 Move the shop vacuum over the floor using a side-to-side motion.
 Only walk on dust-free areas of the flooring.
 Empty the vacuum often and clean the HEPA filter to keep the shop vacuum efficient.